Etosha Express

 Day 2: Etosha – Accommodation near Anderson gate – 70 km

-We have the whole day to explore Etosha, and we want to make the most of it.
-The park gates open at sunrise, and we aim to be on our way just as the sun breaches the horizon.
-Early morning is usually a productive time for game viewing, and first thing in the morning is a good time to catch big cats returning from the hunt.
+We have the whole day to explore Etosha in an open game viewer, and we want to make the most of it.
+We enjoy an early breakfast and then start our day.
+Early morning is usually a productive time for game viewing, and the first thing in the morning is a good time to catch big cats returning from their hunts.

-We exit Etosha at the Anderson gate close to sunset, and it is just a short drive to our accommodation in a comfortable, spacious twin share room with modern en-suite bathroom facilities.
+We exit Etosha at the Anderson Gate, just in time for sunset, and it’s a short drive to our accommodation, which features a comfortable, spacious twin-share room with modern en-suite bathroom facilities.
 An ideal space to sit back, relax and enjoy the beauty that surrounds you.
-A fantastic dinner this evening.
+A fantastic dinner tonight.

 Accommodation: Twin share, en-suite bathroom

-Meals: Breakfast, Lunch, Dinner (Lodges we use: Etosha Village, Etosha Safari Camp and Okatula Etosha Lodge)
+Meals: Breakfast, Lunch, Dinner (Lodges we use: Etosha Village, and Okatula Etosha Lodge)

 Day 3: Etosha – Swakopmund – 510 km

-After breakfast, we aim to be on the road by 07:30 today.
-We are heading for the Skeleton Coast and we are taking the scenic route.
-We first head south on the main road, passing the small town of Outjo, then onwards towards the west and picking up the gravel road as we travel through an area known as Damaraland.
+After breakfast, we aim to be on the road by 7:30 this morning.
+We are heading for the Skeleton Coast, and we are taking the scenic route.
+We first head south on the main road, passing the small town of Outjo, and then continue west, picking up the gravel road as we travel through the area known as Damaraland.

 Damaraland is famed for its scenery, mountains, open grasslands, tall koppies, (small hills), of round pink granite boulders, wide open spaces and big sky.
-We also have a chance to meet some of the locals as there are several places along our road today where we can find informal shops selling locally made, handcrafted souvenirs.
-Represented here we usually find ladies from the Himba, Herero and Damara tribes and most often they are wearing their traditional dress.
+We also have the opportunity to meet some of the locals, as there are several places along our route today where we can find informal shops selling locally made, handcrafted souvenirs.
+Represented here are ladies from the Himba, Herero, and Damara tribes, and most often, they are wearing their traditional attire.
 Here we can interact with some of the colourful local characters who live in this harsh environment.
 Making a small purchase here is a good way to inject some cash directly into the local economy.

 We continue on through the beautiful landscape, making a stop for a light picnic lunch, under the shadow of Namibia’s highest mountain, the Brandberg.
-Rising from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink tinged granite.
+Rising from the desert floor, this giant monolith is 2,573 m above sea level and is formed of pink-tinted granite.

 Heading south on the coast road, our next stop is a more recent shipwreck.
 15 km south of the small town of Henties Bay, a fishing trawler, The Zeila, was beached in 2008.
 She was an old vessel that had been sold for scrap and was under tow at the time.
-The cable snapped and, as so many vessels before her, she was caught in the swell and currents and ended up on the beach.
-She lays quite close to the shore and is well positioned for photos.
+The cable snapped, and, like so many vessels before her, she was caught in the swell and currents and ended up on the beach.
+She lies quite close to the shore and is well-positioned for photos.

 You will be dropped off at your accommodation anywhere within the Swakopmund city limits.
 Swakopmund boasts some truly excellent restaurants, and again, your guide will be able to help you with recommendations and bookings.